Barakkol33/java-8-cheatsheet/README.md

   - Static type - the compile-time declared type.
 Dynamic type - the actual type of the object.
   - When doing `B b = (B)a` either A,B can inherit one another.
 - static/regular inner classes - TBD
+  - To make them accessible from outside - class must be "public".

 ## Exceptions
 ```